coffee2code/text-hover/readme.txt

 Yes, but only if you have the pretty tooltips enabled (via settings or the filter).
 The class you want to style in your custom CSS is '.text-hover-qtip'.

-= Does this plugin support any third-party plugins? =
+= Does this plugin explicitly support any third-party plugins? =

-Yes, this plugin has built-in support for Advanced Custom Fields and Elementor.
+Yes.
+While this plugin is compatible with many other plugins that modify post and widget text, this plugin has explicit built-in support for Advanced Custom Fields and Elementor, which provide additional content areas.
+This plugin provides hooks that can be used to enable compatibility with other plugins and themes.

 = Does this plugin include unit tests? =